 Because when you try to lose weight:

-- you become preoccupied with what you’re not allowed to eat.
+you become preoccupied with what you’re not allowed to eat.
 Then you crave these foods even more, not less.
 Soon, willpower runs out and you lose control completely.
 And need to start again from scratch.

-- When the number on the scales doesn’t move, you instantly lose motivation.
+When the number on the scales doesn’t move, you instantly lose motivation.
 Therefore, nothing ever sticks.
 You then need to start from scratch.
 Again and again.

 When the only reason you are eating healthily is to lose weight, you get stuck yo-yo dieting.
 (If you are as tired of dieting as I am and want to break up with diets for good, you’ll find this post helpful).

-Giving up the scale was the best thing I ever did
+Giving up the scale was the best thing I ever did.

 If I had weighed myself and realised how little I was losing week by week (and realised that some weeks, I gained weight!)
 I would have given up within weeks.
 “What’s the point!
 It’s not helping me lose weight!
 I’m failing.
 Again.”

 When I stopped trying to lose weight, I was able to eat healthily and exercise for the right reasons.
-To feel good.

 I decided that I wanted sanity and freedom from food more than I wanted to look good for an upcoming event.
 When I let go of trying to lose weight, it happened naturally because I felt grounded.